|

 A tagged paragraph describes each macro.
 We present coupled pairs

 together, as with EX and EE.
-If an empty macro argument is
+If you require an empty macro

-required, specify it with a pair of double-quotes ("").
-Most
+argument, specify it as a pair of neutral double quotes ("").

-macro arguments are formatted as text in the output; exceptions
+Most macro arguments are formatted as text in the output;

 Document structure macros